bigmoby/hassio-repository-addon/embedded-browser/DOCS.md

-# Home Assistant Bigmoby Add-on: Embedded browser
+# Home Assistant Bigmoby Add-on: Firefox embedded browser

-[WARNING] Please DON'T use this add-on!
-It's in very early development stage [WARNING]
+[WARNING] Please DO NOT use this add-on unless you really KNOW what you are doing!
+It is in a very early stage of development.
+[WARNING]

 ## Sponsor